 I was so taken with what this tiny little toy could do that I made 95% of the film ‘Thaibodia 4K‘ with just this camera.

-I wouldn’t use this is my ‘A’ camera for shooting stills but as an easy to carry addition to my camera bag I’ve found it has a permanent place in my kit list when I need to shoot quick 4K video or 120 fps 1080p.
+I wouldn’t use this is my ‘A’ camera for shooting stills but as an easy to carry addition to my camera bag I’ve found it has a permanent place in my kit list when I need to shoot quick 4K video at 60fps.

 I originally bought the Canon 24-105mm as a kit lens with my Canon 5D MK II way back in 2010 and to be honest it never really impressed me in terms of sharpness.